 A. Yes, if there are supplied guide combs and you know what you’re doing.

 Q. Can I use these quiet clippers for my cat and dog?

 A. Yes.
 Some pets are very frightened of clipper noise, so these low noise clippers are a good alternative.
 Just be careful to keep clearing the cutting blade of hair.
 Also, don’t use the same clipper on a child’s hair.

 Final Thoughts / Summary

 There are lots of quiet hair clippers for kids and toddlers, or for children that can’t tolerate noise or vibrations around their head.

-There isn’t too much difference between the top picks, as they all have similar spec.
+There isn’t too much difference between the top picks, as they all have a similar spec.

 If the quietest of clippers is still an issue, the Calming Clipper is an excellent alternative.